bjourne/hwang_s2024/README.md

 link for pretrained Swin-Transformer: https://drive.google.com/file/d/1RJH_tdjKLoUHRg0G25ccr0hG8oEQ_lmz/view?usp=sharing

-link for pretrained Swin-Transformer: https://drive.google.com/file/d/1A8bdmnU77eh-mDd_Zb0-RryR0zxvBAKH/view
+link for pretrained pre-trained MA-BERT for SST-2: https://drive.google.com/file/d/1A8bdmnU77eh-mDd_Zb0-RryR0zxvBAKH/view ** You should unzip the file

 In the case paper is accepted, we will provide online resource.